pluginkollektiv/antivirus/README.md

 ### Will AntiVirus protect my site from being hacked? ###
 Not literally "protect from".
 The plugin’s purpose is to *detect* any "hack" that has already happened and enable you to take immediate action upon it.

+A complete documentation is available in the [GitHub repository Wiki](https://github.com/pluginkollektiv/antivirus/wiki).

 ## Changelog ##